quickwit-oss/quickwit/docs/tutorials/tutorial-hdfs-logs.md

 ---

-In this guide, we will index about 40 million log entries (13 GB decompressed) on a local machine.
+In this guide, we will index about 40 million log entries (13 GB decompressed) and start a three-node cluster on a local machine.
 If you want to start a server with indexes on AWS S3, check out the [tutorial for distributed search](tutorial-hdfs-logs-distributed-search-aws-s3.md).

 Here is an example of a log entry: